 North Carolina has three individual market carriers in 2019.
 For 2020, that's increasing to four, as Bright Health Care is expanding into the NC market.
 The other three carriers (Blue Cross Blue Shield has a near monopoly at the moment) had requested average unsubsidized rate drops of 5.3% previously; in the end the final rates are dropping slightly more, to -5.6%.

-Missouri has also released their preliminary 2020 Individual and Small Group market premium rate change filings.
-For the most part they're following the same pattern as most other states this year with modest increases or decreases and a statewide weighted average decrease of 1.8% year over year.
-On average, unsubsidized ACA enrollees should pay about $11/month less next year than they are today.
+Missouri's final/approved avg.
+2020 unsubsidized premium rate changes have finally been posted by CMS.
+For the most part they're following the same pattern as most other states this year with modest increases or decreases and a statewide weighted average decrease of 2.0% year over year.
+On average, unsubsidized ACA enrollees should pay about $13/month less next year than they are today.

 However, what is noteworthy is that not one, not two but three new insurance carriers are entering the MO individual market this fall, bringing the total up to seven operating statewide: Cox Health Systems, Oscar Insurance (which was cofounded by Jared Kushner's brother, FWIW) and SSM Health Insurance.

 I'm not sure how this happened, but it looks like I missed posting about South Dakota's requested 2020 premium rate filings.
 No matter, though, because the approved avg. rate increases (for unsubsidized enrollees) are exactly the same as what Avera Health Plan and Sanford Health Plan asked for anyway.

 Statewide, South Dakota is looking at 6.5% average hikes for 2020.